-For individuals, we are likely to request information such as:
+For individuals, we will request information such as:

 - Your first and last name, and your date of birth